 Check to see if you’re eligible for Medicare and for Medicare Part D. If so, you might also be able to reap some benefits from a state pharmaceutical program.
 Ask your area’s Medicare professional for more information on if your state offers a pharmaceutical benefits program as they will have the most up-to-date information.

-We hope through this article you’ve learned what a State Pharmaceutical Assistance Program is, its services, and how to find one around the U.S.
+We hope through this article you’ve learned what a State Pharmaceutical Assistance Program is, services it may provide, and how to find one around the U.S.